 Financial empowerment training for social service programs.
 The Consumer Financial Protection Bureau released a report last week that summarizes the results of the national field scan, highlighting how programs that already train case managers and counselors have succeeded—or struggled—in their efforts to provide training, tools, and resources to change case manager and client behavior.
 The field scan, conducted from October through November 2012, included a high-level national inventory of organizations that are training case managers and other frontline staff in financial empowerment.
 The field-scan included in-depth interviews at five organizations whose work was of special interest: Seattle-King County Asset Building Collaborative (SKCABC), United Way of Greater Cincinnati, Louisville Metro/Living Cities, The Financial Clinic, and the State of Minnesota.
 Read the report>

 Financial literacy annual report, The Consumer Financial Protection Bureau, July 18, 2013.
-The CFPB has undertaken a broad array of education initiatives in the last two years to implement their financial literacy strategy.
+The CFPB has undertaken a broad array of education initiatives in the last two years to implement its financial literacy strategy.
 This report highlights some of these initiatives.

 State of The American Dream: Economic Policy and the Future of the Middle Class, Demos, June 6, 2013

 Informing Students about Their College Options: A Proposal for Broadening the Expanding College Opportunities Project, The Hamilton Project, by Caroline M. Hoxby and Sarah Turner, June 2013

 The Retirement Gamble, April 23, 2013, A PBS Frontline documentary uncovered how average consumers with actively managed employer-sponsored retirement plans are paying huge chunks of their retirement savings in fees to investment managers and financial advisors.
 Read more>

 Report: Feedback from the financial education field, The Consumer Financial Protection Bureau initiated an outreach program to listen to and engage the many stakeholders who have an interest in improving consumers’ abilities to make informed financial decisions.
 This report summarizes the results of that outreach work and outlines how it is shaping the CFPB’s work to help consumers make sound financial decisions and navigate the financial services marketplace.
 Published by CFPB, May 14, 2013.